dmastrop/terraform-aws2-vprofile-full-stack-implementation_project26_Hardened_VPC/README.md

 For the private subnet (servers) the inbound rules have to allow traffic from anywhere to all allow (port 80 and/or 8080 is used on the backend).
 The outbound NACL for private subnet must allow all to anywhere.
 The healtcheck returns outbound on the private subnet to inbound on the public subnet (loadbalancer) (see inbound NACL rules abouve for public subnet)

+## Addtional layers of security

+Can add additonal layers of security on the VPC perimeter and the loadbalancer in the Beanstalk environment with AWS WAF (mitigate SQL injection and also with AWS Shield for DDos protection of the website application.

+The WAF can mitigate the following types of vulnerabilities from infiltrating the backend server infrastructure

+    SQL Injection
+    Broken injection
+    Sensitive Data exposure
+    XML External Entities
+    Broken Access control
+    Security misconfigurations
+    Cross Site scripting XSS
+    Insecure Deserialization